 White Oak Lavender Farm & The Purple WOLF Vineyard – Harrisonburg, Virginia, USA

-Nestled in the Shenandoah Valley, White Oak Lavender Farm is one of the best places to see lavender in Virginia while also being able to experience a vineyard at the same time!
+Nestled in the Shenandoah Valley, White Oak Lavender Farm is one of the best places to see lavender in Virginia while also experiencing a vineyard simultaneously!
 With over 8,000 lavender plants and around 3,000 grapevines, you are in for the ultimate experience!

-From wine tastings, farm tours, lectures, classes, and their gift shop, there are tons to enjoy along with their fields of lavender.
+From wine tastings, farm tours, lectures, classes, and their gift shop, there are tons to enjoy, along with their fields of lavender.
 You can even set up your own picnic and order food in (no outside alcohol).
-In their “Discovery area” you can also see farm animals, play on a life-size checkerboard, labyrinth, distillery, drying barn, and view their additional gardens and pond.
+In their “Discovery area,” you can also see farm animals, play on a life-size checkerboard, play in a labyrinth, distillery, and drying barn, and view their additional gardens and pond.

 Additionally, they offer U-pick for their lavender around June and provide scissors with instructions.
 They charge $8 USD for 50 stems, then $0.15/stem for any additional stems.